sv222/kubectl-autocompletion-navi/README.md

-# kubectl-navi-cheatsheet
+# kubectl commands for the Navi tool

-This repository contains a collection of kubectl commands for the navi interactive cheatsheet tool.
+This repository contains a collection of kubectl commands for the [navi](https://github.com/denisidoro/navi) interactive cheatsheet tool.

 ## What is navi?